julzaza/wildwitchherbs/_posts/2026-08-07-preparing-the-womb-european-tradition.md

 Many folk traditions emphasized patience, nourishment, and creating the right conditions rather than forcing an outcome.

-The question was not only:

-*"How do we create life?"*

-It was:

-*"How do we become ready to receive it?"*

 ---

 ## The Womb Was Prepared Before Pregnancy